 As an ethnobotanist, I study traditional plant use.
-Together with several PhD students, postdoc fellows and MSc students, I am involved in a number of research projects.
+Together with several PhD students, postdocs and MSc students, I am involved in a number of research projects.

 In cooperation with the Biosystematics group at Wageningen University and several international partners, I do research on traditional rice cultivars grown by Maroons in Suriname and French Guiana.
 Documenting traditional knowledge on rice cultivars and landraces and farmer's motivation for maintaining a large diversity of landraces on their fields helps us to understand how people have been survived on self-sufficient agriculture in the past centuries.
 Genetic research on traditional rice cultivars can show the migration routes of people's and plants, and exchange of cultivars among different ethnic groups.

-With Leiden University I am involved in the study of historic herbaria and botanical drawings, made by early scientists and explorers in the 16th, 17th and 18th century.
+Within the Clusius chair at Leiden University, I am involved in the study of historic herbaria and botanical drawings, made by early scientists and explorers in the 16th, 17th and 18th century.
 These collections often include medicinal and otherwise useful plants from tropical countries.
-Examples are botanical drawings of medicinal plants, documented by VOC ship doctors in Ceylon, the book herbaria of the German explorer Leonhard Rauwolf, and several other historic herbaria made by anonymous botanists.
+Examples are botanical drawings of medicinal plants, documented by VOC ship doctors in Ceylon, the book herbaria of the German explorer Leonhard Rauwolf, The Historia Naturalis Brasiliensis (1648) for Dutch Brazil, and several other historic herbaria made by anonymous botanists.

-I teach several classes in the course Plant Families of the Tropics and Economic Botany (Leiden University) and teach my own course Ethnobotany (BIS 90306) at Wageningen University, in which students get acquintanced with theory, field methods and research experience in traditional plant use.
+I teach several classes in the course Plant Families of the Tropics (Leiden University) and teach my own course Ethnobotany (BIS 90306) at Wageningen University, in which students get acquintanced with theory, field methods and research experience in traditional plant use.

 - MSc Biology (Tropical Ecology), IBED University of Amsterdam 1986-1992